isabella232/docs-13/docs/integrations/Algolia.md

 Next we need to create an `API Key`.
 Click on *"All API Keys"* and then *"New API Key"*.
 ![Algolia API Keys](../img/integrations/algolia_api_keys.png)

-The new API Key needs to have *"Add records"*, *"Delete Records"* and *Delete Index* checked.
+The new API Key needs to have *"Add records"*, *"Delete Records"* and *"Delete Index"* checked.
 ![Create New API Key](../img/integrations/algolia_create_key.png)

-Now you can copy & paste both the `Application ID` and `API Key` in the GraphCMS prompt.
+Now you can copy & paste both the `Application ID` and `API Key` in the GraphCMS prompt and click "Add".

+## Creating Indices

-You will then be redirected to the Algolia configuration.
+After you entered your credentieals you will be redirected to the Algolia configuration.
 From here you can create indices.

+!!!
+Hint ""
+    The Index will only get created if you have data in your content model.
+If you create an index for a content model without content, the index will not be created until you add content to it.